RaashRig/Amazon_clone/README.md

 # Amazon_clone
-This is my first project
+This is my first cloning project using the Html and Css.